wilofice/dahomey/doc/i2p.md

 -proxy option is set, then outgoing onion connections will still be made; use -noonion or -onion=0 to disable outbound onion connections in this case.

-I2P support was added to Dahomey Core in version 22.0 and there may be fewer I2P peers than Tor or IP ones.
-Therefore, using I2P alone without other networks may make a node more susceptible to [Sybil attacks](https://en.dahomey.it/wiki/Weaknesses#Sybil_attack).
-You can use `dahomey-cli -addrinfo` to see the number of I2P addresses known to your node.
+I2P support was added to Danxome Core in version 22.0 and there may be fewer I2P peers than Tor or IP ones.
+Therefore, using I2P alone without other networks may make a node more susceptible to [Sybil attacks](https://en.danxome.it/wiki/Weaknesses#Sybil_attack).
+You can use `danxome-cli -addrinfo` to see the number of I2P addresses known to your node.

 Another consideration with `onlynet=i2p` is that the initial blocks download phase when syncing up a new node can be very slow.
 This phase can be sped up by